chaossocial/meta/rules.md

 and everybody else), they just won't get shown on the local and federated timelines.
 Boosts also do not appear on the local timeline.

+Note that the instance is also subject to our [terms and privacy policy](/terms).

 ## Best practices

 We ask users on chaos.social to keep the following guidelines in mind, in order to foster a **considerate and accessible